 Table 18.
 Recomme Table 18.
-Recommended Herbicides for Weed Control in Peanuts d Control in Peanuts Preplant Incorporated (cont.) (cont.)
+Recommended Herbicides for Weed Control in Peanuts ed Control in Peanuts Preplant Incorporated (cont.) id (cont.)
 Weed Problem Product Per Acre Remarks Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, yellow nutsedge s-Metolachlor 0.95-1.27 lb Dual Magnum 7.62EC 1.0-1.33 pt or Dual II Magnum 7.64EC 1.0-1.33 pt Incorporate 2 inches deep within 14 days of planting.
 Will not control purple nutsedge or adequately control Texas panicum.
 A sequential application may be used with 1/2 rate applied PPI and 1/2 rate applied either preemergence or at cracking.
 May be tank mixed with Prowl or Sonalan to obtain control of broadleaf signalgrass and Texas panicum.
 Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, yellow nutsedge, carpetweed Dimethenamid 0.56-0.84 lb Outlook 6E 10.0-14.0 oz Incorporate 2 inches deep within 14 days of planting.
 May be applied in a split application with 1/2 to 2/3 the maximum rate applied PPI and 1/2 to 1/3 the maximum rate applied as a sequential application.
 Specifically, apply 10.0-14.0 oz/A preplant and incorporate.
 Follow planting with a preemergence application of Outlook at 7.0-10.0 oz/A sequentially.
 Do not apply more than 18.0 fl oz/A Outlook per season on coarse soils and 18.0-21.0 oz/A on medium and fine textured soil.
 Will not control purple nutsedge or adequately control Texas panicum.
 May be tank mixed with Prowl or Sonalan for improved broadleaf signalgrass and Texas panicum control.
+Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, carpetweed Acetochlor 0.94-1.5 lb Warrant 3ME 2.5-4.0 pt Apply and incorporate in top 2 inches of soil. do not apply more than 3 lb/A per year.
+Will not control nutsedge or adequately control Texas panicum.